ollym/toolkit/README.md

 JSToolkit doesn't touch the Object.prototype namespace so you should never have to worry about running into trouble when serialising objects or sending objects to other libraries.

+## Using Toolkit in Node.JS REPL
+If you want to dive straight into testing some of JST's features in REPL, as of 1.5.0 this is now supported.
+The main package exports a method called `repl` to use it simply type the following into a new repl window:

+    $ node
+    > require('toolkit').repl();
+    toolkit> Array.range(1,9,3);
+    [ 1, 4, 7 ]

+Note this currently requires 1.5.0 which is not available on npm yet.

 ## Goals & Features
 The JS Toolkit has very specific goals - as to not re-invent the wheel.
 They go as follows: